 The Becket Pageant for London is delighted to be working with schools and communities within the square mile, all of whom will play an important role in shaping the Pageant into a landmark production for the City.

-The Becket Pageant for London is grateful to the City of London Corporation’s Community Infrastructure Levy Neighbourhood Fund (CILNF) for its generous donations to help fund the community and schools outreach work of the Pageant.
+The Becket Pageant for London is grateful to the City of London Corporation’s Community Infrastructure Levy Neighbourhood Fund (CILNF) for its generous grant which will help fund the community and schools outreach work of the Pageant.

-Pupils from Redriff and Galleywall Primary Schools (part of the City of London Academy) will join pupils from St Paul’s Cathedral School in singing and movement workshops leading to performance on stage, alongside Livery company members and leading professionals.
+Pupils from Redriff and Galleywall Primary Schools and City of London Primary Academy Islington (all part of the City of London Academies Trust) will join pupils from St Paul’s Cathedral School in singing and movement workshops leading to performance on stage, alongside members of livery companies, other members of the City of London community and leading professionals.

-Secondary schools will participate in a tailored art, design and DT project to make puppets to appear in the show’s climactic parade, alongside the Basketmakers’ famous Gog and Magog.
+Secondary school pupils will participate in a tailored art and design project that will contribute to the show’s finale, alongside the Basketmakers’ famous Gog and Magog.

 Students will be encouraged to keep video blogs to record their work for exhibition at the 2022 Culture Mile Careers Festival, under the Creative and Fusion Skills category.
 This will become an online resource reaching an estimated 6,000 - 7,000 students.